How to Save Money on Yarn – 7 Great Ideas

 How to transform your yarn:

-- Hold two, three, or more strands of yarn together and work with them just like you would do if they were one big strand of yarn
+- Hold two, three, or more strands of yarn together and work with them just like you would if they were one big strand of yarn

 - Combine two or more different colors to create your own unique yarn